April 2, 2015

 Areas of Operation

-As of December 31, 2012, we operated 286 productive wells and own a working interest in an additional 1,078 non-operated productive wells.
+In the Mid-Continent region, we operate 299 productive wells and own a working interest in an additional 1,044 non-operated productive wells.
 The average working interest in these productive operated and non-operated wells is 83% and 9%, respectively.
-The net production averaged approximately 50.2 MMcfe/d in the fourth quarter of 2012, of which approximately 73% was produced from wells we operated.
-Most of the non-operated production comes from the properties within the Cana Shale play, Verden Field, and various other fields located in the Arkoma and Anadarko Basin.
-The majority of the interests in the Cana Shale are operated by large upstream companies with significant experience and expertise in developing shale gas reserves.
+The net production averaged approximately 46.9 MMcfe/d in the year ended 2013, of which approximately 73% was produced from wells we operated.
+Most of the non-operated production comes from the properties within the Cana Shale play, Verden field, and various other fields located in the Arkoma and Anadarko Basin.
+The majority of the interests in the Cana Shale and Southeast Cana Shale are operated by large upstream companies with significant experience and expertise in developing shale gas reserves.

-Our Permian operations are concentrated in numerous fields located mainly in Ward, Pecos, and Crane Counties, Texas.
-These fields are located on the Central Basin Platform which encompasses hundreds of individual fields with multiple productive intervals from the Yates through the Ellenburger formations.
-The Ward County fields encompass approximately 10,285 gross and 10,215 net Eagle Rock acres.
-We operate multiple fields consisting of stacked multi-pay horizons that produce from depths of 2,300 feet (Yates) to 9,100 feet (Pennsylvanian).
-The Southern Unit is located in the Running “W” Waddell field discovered in the mid-1930s and produces predominantly oil at depths from approximately 5,750 to 5,900 feet.
-We operate approximately 5,875 net acres in this area.
-As of December 31, 2012, our ownership in the Permian region wells averaged 95% net working interest and 75% net revenue interest.
+The Permian region contains numerous fields, including Ward South and Ward-Estes North located mainly in Ward, Pecos, and Crane Counties, Texas.
+These fields are located on the Central Basin Platform, which extends from central Lea County in New Mexico to central Pecos County in Texas and encompasses hundreds of fields with multiple productive intervals from the Yates-Seven Rivers-Queen group through the Ellenburger formations.
+In Ward County, we have approximately 10,285 gross (10,215 net) acres of leasehold, and we operate fields with multiple productive horizons, which produce from depths of 2,300 feet (Yates) to 9,100 feet (Pennsylvanian).
+Two of our major properties in the region, the Louis Richter lease and the American National Life lease, are located in Ward County.
+In Crane County, the Southern Unit is located in the Running “W” Waddell field, which was discovered in the mid-1930s and produces predominantly oil at depths from approximately 5,750 to 5,900 feet.
+We operate 192 productive wells and own an interest in another 53 non-operated productive wells across approximately 5,875 net acres in this area.
+Our ownership in the Permian region operated wells averages 95% net working interest and 76% net revenue interest.

 This web page may include "forward-looking statements."
 All statements, other than statements of historical facts, included in this web page that address activities, events or developments that the Partnership expects, believes or anticipates will or may occur in the future are forward-looking statements and speak only as of the date on which such statement is made.
 These statements are based on certain assumptions made by the Partnership based on its experience and perception of historical trends, current conditions, expected future developments and other factors it believes are appropriate under the circumstances.
 Such statements are subject to a number of assumptions, risks and uncertainties, many of which are beyond the control of the Partnership.
 These include, but are not limited to, risks related to volatility of commodity prices; market demand for crude oil, natural gas and natural gas liquids; the effectiveness of the Partnership's hedging activities; the Partnership's ability to retain key customers; the Partnership's ability to continue to obtain new sources of crude oil and natural gas supply; the availability of local, intrastate and interstate transportation systems and other facilities to transport crude oil, natural gas and natural gas liquids; competition in the oil and gas industry; the Partnership's ability to obtain credit and access the capital markets; general economic conditions; and the effects of government regulations and policies.
 Should one or more of these risks or uncertainties occur, or should underlying assumptions prove incorrect, the Partnership's actual results and plans could differ materially from those implied or expressed by any forward-looking statements.
 The Partnership assumes no obligation to update any forward-looking statement as of any future date.
-For a detailed list of the Partnership's risk factors, please consult the Partnership's Form 10-K, filed with the Securities and Exchange Commission ("SEC") for the year ended December 31, 2012 and the Partnership's Forms 10-Q filed with the SEC for subsequent quarters, as well as any other public filings and press releases.
+For a detailed list of the Partnership's risk factors, please consult the Partnership's Form 10-K, filed with the Securities and Exchange Commission ("SEC") for the year ended December 31, 2013 and the Partnership's Forms 10-Q filed with the SEC for subsequent quarters, as well as any other public filings and press releases.